TheDogOfChaos/TheDogOfChaos/README.md

 i do not know who i am, i do not know why i am here

-all i know is that i must `git commit`
+all i know is that i must `git commit -am "kill"`